SKuczynski17/Stock_Analysis/README.md

 #### After Code Adjustment 2018
 ![VBA Challenge 2018](https://github.com/SKuczynski17/Stock_Analysis/blob/main/Resources/VBA_Challenge_2018.png)

 #### We were able to cut down the time drastically.
-The 2017 code went from 0.53 seconds to run; down to 0.11 seconds.
-The 2018 code went from 0.54 seconds to run; down to 0.11 seconds.
+The 2017 code went from 0.53 seconds to run: down to 0.11 seconds.
+The 2018 code went from 0.54 seconds to run: down to 0.11 seconds.
+As we look to add further code down the line this will go a long way in making sure that our entire file doesn’t crash or take too long to execute.
+This cut down in time was the biggest advantage to come from this exercise.
+The only downside in this practice did take quite a while to execute.
+With more complex code I could see this taking a lot of time to master, but I believe I did learn much more about this code while working through it.